Make a donation in memory of a loved one.

 The Fund was established to support researchers, in an accredited research department, to undertake research into leukaemia, with the goal of finding a cure for this type of cancer.

-Over the past 46 years, the Peter Nelson Leukaemia Research Fellowship Fund has supported nine talented researchers working towards a cure for this deadly disease.
+Over the past 47 years, the Peter Nelson Leukaemia Research Fellowship Fund has supported 10 talented researchers working towards a cure for this deadly disease.

 Last year, it was estimated that more than 4,900 adults and 280 children were diagnosed with leukaemia in Australia.
-The disease is categorised into four main types, one of which is acute lymphoblastic leukaemia (ALL).
-ALL subtypes include T-cell and B-cell.
+The disease is categorised into four main types, one of which is acute myeloid leukaemia (AML).
+AML is the same type of leukaemia that took Peter’s life.

 How your support will help this year